schoeberl/librelane/docs/source/usage/timing_closure/index.md

 using timing information is a time-consuming process, and it cannot replace STA.
 Timing simulation can be helpful to uncover false paths and validate them.

-OpenLane has support for SDF generation (found under results/final/sdf/ folder).
+LibreLane has support for SDF generation (found under results/final/sdf/ folder).
 To use the generated SDF file in simulation, you need to update your testbench to add a line similar to the following line (inside any initial block) for each macro in your design.